July 28, 2022

 The bike lane is highlighted by yellow dots.

 The bike lane is between the straight and turning lanes, so cars regularly cross it.
-I consider myself a keen biker, but there's no chance I'd voluntarily use these bike lanes.
+I consider myself a keen biker, but there's no chance I'd enjoy using these bike lanes.
 Unsurprisingly, anyone who isn't into bikes will never cycle here.
 Those who really want to go by bike use sidewalks instead, where they clash with pedestrians and create another problem instead of solving the first one.

-Then, I can imagine, when the city discusses a budget for bike lanes at the next council meeting, residents voice that "Nobody uses them, it's a waste of tax money!" and they scrap any future bike-friendly developments.
+Then, I can imagine, that when the city discusses a budget for bike lanes at the next council meeting, residents voice that "Nobody uses them, it's a waste of tax money!" and they scrap any future bike-friendly developments.
 But I can guarantee that if the Netherlands designed their bike network utterly awful like this, nobody would use it either.
 See, cycling popularity isn't about terrain or bike enthusiasts.
 It is all about having an environment that works.

-In Dutch cities, adequately wide bike lanes are easily recognizable from the rest of the road by a distinct color.
+Adequately wide bike lanes are easily recognizable from the rest of the road by a distinct color.

 Note the proportions: bikes get nearly equal estate as cars.
 Yes, this is a minor road carrying less traffic than the example from the US, but it is because you will never find such unprotected lanes on busier or faster roads.
 There, cyclists get dedicated paths like these: